EdgarJr28/EdgarJR28/README.md

 ###

-<p align="left">I'm from Colombia 🇨🇴<br><br>
+<p align="center">I'm from Colombia 🇨🇴<br><br>
 - 📚 I'm currently  learning about systems engineering, which involves designing, analyzing, and optimizing complex systems to meet specific needs or solve problems efficiently.<br>
--  ⚡ In my free time I enjoy coding projects, exploring new software, and engaging in online discussions to enhance my understanding of systems engineering.
+-  ⚡ In my free time I enjoy coding projects, exploring new software, and engaging in online discussions to enhance my understanding of systems engineering. <br>
+-  📫 How to reach me : <a href="mailto:edgarjr-10@hotmail.com"> Edgarjr-10@hotmail.com </a>
 </p>

 ###